Monitoring at work

 - consider whether there are any, less intrusive, alternatives to monitoring

-- work out whether the monitoring is justified, taking into account all of the above.
+- work out whether the monitoring is justified

-Except in extremely limited circumstances, employers must take reasonable steps to let staff know that monitoring is happening, what is being monitored and why it is necessary.
+Employers must take reasonable steps so you know that monitoring is happening, what is being monitored and why it is necessary - except in very limited circumstances.

 Employers who can justify monitoring once they have carried out a proper impact assessment will usually not need the consent of individual members of staff.